 Luca Cordero di Montezemolo, the former Chairman of Ferrari talked about the link between the history and traditions.
 “I want to maintain the link with the past, with the tradition and with the history but don’t want to be in the prison of the history.
 I want to be in the prison of the future.”

-The two issues for Ferrari in the future:
+The two issues in the future:

 - How will they improve their performance on the F1 track, to beat Mercedes, and keep the passion of their fans alive?